NaamaGutfroind/ai-learning-platform/README.md

 npm install
 Configure your .env file (API keys, Mongo URI, etc.).

-Populate Database (Crucial Step):  run the Setup Script (npm run setup) To ensure a smooth evaluation experience, the project includes a data seeding script.
+Populate Database (Crucial Step):  run the Setup Script -npm run setup -To ensure a smooth evaluation experience, the project includes a data seeding script.
 Running this script accomplishes three things:

 Schema Ready: It populates the MongoDB with initial Categories and Sub-categories.